waimea-Ben/200Assesment/docs/Development.md

 may need to find another way as footage is really dicey

 [Video 2](https://share.vidyard.com/watch/hNyVeV4CVfVdUxWdnRW9Jv?)
-with no chop showing all key features and the coresponding data base changes before and after
+with no chop showing all key features and the corresponding data base changes before and after

 [Video 3](https://share.vidyard.com/watch/7RMiETuD4YF1926ehwyitp?)
 showing small details such as login logout and password show button